A small cluster of big boulders to the south of Shek Lung Tsai near Ma On Shan with some very high quality problems on rough coarse ash crystal tuff.

 3) Candy Crush Low * V6

-An uninspiring extension seemingly added as the true sit looks desperately hard.
+An uninspiring extension that pales into insignificance now a real sit has been added.
 Start matched in undercut holds lower in the groove and make difficult moves to get established on the start of Candy Crush.
 Finish up that.

 Sit start on the side pull rail low down and make a series of desperate snatches through the assorted poor crimps and edges above to eventually gain the small hanging grooves and some more positive holds at the top of the wall.
 Likely to be somewhere between V10 to V11 when it eventually gets done.